IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/General_data_science_resources.md

 ## [R, Open Research, and Reproducibility](https://r-openresearch-reproducibility.netlify.app/)

-A resources from masters courses by Andrew stewart at the Univesrity of Manchester on R, Open Research, and Reproducibility.
+Resources from masters courses by Andrew stewart at the Univesrity of Manchester on R, Open Research, and Reproducibility.